Fellow Delegates and Fellow Democrats:

 Ladies and gentlemen of the convention: it is now my privilege to present to this convention, as candidate for President of the United States, the name of the man uniquely qualified – by virtue of his compassion, his conscience, and his courage – to follow in the great traditions of Jefferson, Jackson, Wilson, Roosevelt, and the man from Independence.
 Fellow Delegates, I give you the man from Libertyville – the next Democratic nominee and the next President of the United States – Adlai E. Stevenson.

-Speech source: Papers of John F. Kennedy.
+Source: Papers of John F. Kennedy.
 Pre-Presidential Papers.
-Senate Files.
-Series 12.
-Speeches and the Press.
-Box 895, Folder: "Nominating Stevenson for President, Chicago, Illinois, 16 August 1956".
+Senate Files, Box 895, "Nominating Stevenson for President, Chicago, Illinois, 16 August 1956."
+John F. Kennedy Presidential Library.